Tree Spotters Program FAQ

 What does volunteering as a Tree Spotter entail?
 Will I be trained?

-New Tree Spotters are expected to attend a training session (2.5 hours) to learn about the fundamentals of Tree Spotting, including basic botany and phenology, as well as methods of observing.
+New Tree Spotters are expected to attend a training session (2½ hours, plus option 30-minute outdoor component) to learn about the fundamentals of Tree Spotting, including basic botany and phenology, as well as methods of observing.
 Once trained, volunteers may choose their level of involvement.
 Typically, Tree Spotters can gather excellent data by making bi-weekly, weekly or monthly visits to the Arboretum to observe trees.
 Data collection is self-directed, although many Tree Spotters prefer to pair up with other volunteers or spot in groups!

 To help volunteers build plant knowledge and observation skills, optional group events are offered throughout the year.
 Learn more about our events on the Events Calendar page.
 Educational resources and tutorials are available for volunteers on Tree Spotters Resources page.
 Program coordinators are available to answer questions and provide guidance, and our Social Media platforms offer opportunities for Tree Spotters to connect online.

 Which trees should I observe?
 How many trees?
 How often?